Definition of Natural health

 perform surgery, put a broken limb in a cast, or suture a wound, but

-all healing is performed by the patient.
+the patient performs all healing.
 If the patient does not

 respond to the treatment, all the efforts of the physician have been

 useless.
-Mononucleosis (mono or the kissing disease), for example, can
+Mononucleosis (mono or the kissing disease), for example, cannot be

-not be cured by conventional medicine and needs to run its course
+cured by conventional medicine and needs to run its course naturally

-naturally over about 2 to 4 weeks.
-There are thousands of health
+over about 2 to 4 weeks.
+There are thousands of health conditions

-conditions that can be cured by mother nature alone.
-That is called
+that can be cured by Mother Nature alone.
+That is called vitalism.

 Basic Core Tenets Continued - #3 Free Will